Commercial ESD Flooring

 Surface Preparation RequirementsFoundation for performance▼

 Best for: Every floor coating, polish, or repair starts with proper surface preparation.
-80–90% of coating failures trace back to inadequate substrate preparation, not the product itself.
+80–90% of our time is spent on surface prep and repairs, not the product itself.
 CCR recently completed this type of scope at a Denver metro commercial facility requiring ESD-rated sealer and polyaspartic topcoat.

 ✓ Strengths: